JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 A Divine Counselor informs us:

 > _In the inner experience of man, mind is joined to matter.
 Such material-linked minds cannot survive mortal death.
 The technique of survival is embraced in those adjustments of the human will and those transformations in the mortal mind whereby such a God-conscious intellect gradually becomes spirit taught and eventually spirit led.
 This evolution of the human mind from matter association to spirit union results in the transmutation of the potentially spirit phases of the mortal mind into the morontia realities of the immortal soul.
-Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence._ ([UB 1:3.7](/en/The_Urantia_Book/1#p3_7))
+Mortal mind subservient to matter is destined to become increasingly material and consequently to suffer eventual personality extinction; mind yielded to spirit is destined to become increasingly spiritual and ultimately to achieve oneness with the surviving and guiding divine spirit and in this way to attain survival and eternity of personality existence._ (<a id="a175_902"></a>[UB 1:3.7](/en/The_Urantia_Book/1#p3_7))

 And a member of the Life Carriers corps adds:

 > _The physiologic equipment and the anatomic structure of all new orders of life are in response to the action of physical law, but the subsequent endowment of mind is a bestowal of the adjutant mind-spirits in accordance with innate brain capacity.
-Mind, while not a physical evolution, is wholly dependent on the brain capacity afforded by purely physical and evolutionary developments._ ([UB 58:6.7](/en/The_Urantia_Book/58#p6_7))
+Mind, while not a physical evolution, is wholly dependent on the brain capacity afforded by purely physical and evolutionary developments._ (<a id="a179_392"></a>[UB 58:6.7](/en/The_Urantia_Book/58#p6_7))

 We can therefore see that the mind depends on the mental capacity of the brain for its development while its evolution also depends on its capacity to be driven by the mind.